Roberto Urdaneta Arbeláez

-Roberto Urdaneta Arbeláez (27 June 1890 – 20 August 1972) was a Colombian Conservative party politician and lawyer who served as President of Colombia from November 1951 until June 1953, while President Laureano Gómez was absent due to health issues.
+Roberto Urdaneta Arbeláez (27 June 1890 – 20 August 1972) was a Colombian Conservative party politician and lawyer who served as Acting President of Colombia from November 1951 until June 1953, while President Laureano Gómez was absent due to health issues.

 Biographic data

 Urdaneta was born in Bogotá on 27 June 1890, during the administration of President Carlos Holguín Mallarino, his future father in law.
 He died in the same city on August 20, 1972.
 Urdaneta married Clemencia Holguín y Caro on 3 June 1917, with whom he had five children.

 Urdaneta initiated his education in Bogotá.
 He then traveled to Bilbao, Spain, where he completed his high school education.
 Afterwards, he went to Salamanca, where he studied jurisprudence and obtained a degree in Law.
 Upon returning to Colombia, he taught mercantile law, economy and political science.

 Political career

 Urdaneta had a long relationship to former Presidents of Colombia.
 He was the son in law of President Carlos Holguín Mallarino, brother in law of president Jorge Holguín, and both nephews of President Manuel María Mallarino.
 Carlos Holguin had also been married to the sister of President Miguel Antonio Caro.
 Thus, his election as President was seen by many as the "continuance of a family tradition".

 At an early age Urdaneta showed great interest for politics and he enlisted in the Colombian Conservative Party.
 He was elected to the city council of Bogotá, to the Assembly of Cundinamarca and to the House of Representatives several times.
-Later, he was designated as Permanent Representative of Colombia to the United Nations, and Ambassador to Perú and Argentina.
+Later, he was designated as Permanent Representative of Colombia to the United Nations, and Ambassador to Peru and Argentina.
 Urdaneta was also appointed to the Ministries of Defense, Finance, and Foreign Affairs.